As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 A bubbly flavor with a tart and sweet buttercream to boot, this is surely one cake you’ll want to keep in your back pocket for the next special occasion.

-And I promise, if you wash it down with a glass of champagne, I won’t tell a single soul…
+And I promise, if you wash it down with a glass of champagne (or a champagne Jello shot), I won’t tell a single soul…

-- 1 and 1/2 cups champagne of your choice preferably a dry one
+- 1 and ½ cups (360mL) champagne of your choice preferably a dry one

 - 4 teaspoons baking powder

 - 12 Tablespoons (170g) unsalted butter softened to room temperature1

 - ¾ cup (180mL) heavy cream room temperature1,2

 - 1 cup (227g) unsalted butter softened to room temperature